 How popular is the baby name Columbus in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Columbus and check out all the blog posts that mention the name Columbus.
+Plus, check out all the blog posts that mention the name Columbus.

 The list was created by amateur genealogist G. M. Atwater as a resource for writers.
 It contains names and name combinations that were commonly seen in the U.S. from the 1840s to the 1890s.
 Below is the full list (with a few minor changes).

 Victorian Era Female Names